 This No Churn Cinnamon Snickerdoodle Ice Cream is perfection.
 Our freezer is going to be stocked with this ice cream for the rest of the summer.
 I will probably have to make it a million times because I know I will be eating it every day.
 I don’t mind though, it’s easy to make and eating ice cream every day in the summer is kind of a given.
 Plus, July is National Ice Cream Month so I have to celebrate daily:)

 Give our No Churn Cinnamon Snickerdoodle Ice Cream a try!
 It is my favorite and I think you will like it too!

 - 1/2 teaspoon pure vanilla extract

 - 2 cups cold heavy cream

-Pour ice cream mixture into a loaf pan or container.
+- Pour ice cream mixture into a loaf pan or container.
 Smooth with a spatula and sprinkle remaining cookie pieces over the top.
 If desired, sprinkle a little cinnamon sugar over the top too.
-Cover with plastic wrap and freeze until firm, about 6 hours.
+Cover with plastic wrap and freeze until firm, about 6 to 8 hours.

 Follow twopeasandpod on Instagram and show us what recipes you are making from our blog!
 Use the hashtag #twopeasandtheirpod!
 We want to see what you are making in your kitchen!

 This ice cream must be so yummy!
 I could have the whole container 😀